 How soon after getting vaccinated am I protected?

-After you are vaccinated, you should develop immunity in about one to two weeks, but the specific timeline for any COVID-19 vaccine will depend to some extent on which type of vaccine it is.
+After you are fully vaccinated, you should develop immunity in about one to two weeks, but the specific timeline for any COVID-19 vaccine will depend to some extent on which type of vaccine it is.

 If I have already had COVID-19, should I still get the vaccine?

 Flu and other vaccines